Life Enriching Experiences

 Haptic feedback is particularly successful in sensory stimulation for people with Alzheimer's and it's ease of implementation with audio output made it one of the most important aspects of the MCES.

-At the time, Scott Minneman had created a haptic platform for the residents that used tactile transducers for haptic output.
+The existing solution was a haptic platform that used tactile transducers.
 The platform provided strong haptic feedback but it was inaccessible for wheelchair users (most of our residents).

 I took the existing concept and turned it into a more accessible footrest form factor while retaining the haptic sensation.